Utah Court Records

 Are Incarceration Records Public in Utah?

 Incarceration records are documents that show information regarding an individual’s criminal history and the court’s verdict after trial.
-The records also hold information regarding inmates’ details and are often managed by the courts and the correctional facility.
-The Utah Government Records Access and Management Act (GRAMA)guarantees that the public can access all government records at all levels except for documents that can incite violence, health records, private information about government employees, and trade secrets.
+The records may also hold information regarding inmates’ details and are often managed by the courts and the correctional facility.
+The Utah Government Records Access and Management Act (GRAMA) generally ensures that the public can access all government records at all levels except for documents that may incite violence, health records, private information about government employees, and trade secrets.

 There are no limitations to accessing incarceration records.
 The provisions of the Government Record Access and Management Act stipulate that all inquiries be responded to on or before ten business days.